 Effects of radon

 Changes in the concentration of radon in groundwater are the symbol to predict the Earthquake of our environment.
 It occurs in nature as a gas that affects human health to causes lung cancer due to the formation of free radicals.
 Radon is a known pollutant when it is emitted from renewable energy sources like geothermal power stations but it does not have more impact on our earth’s environment or human health.

 It causes lung cancer by breathing.
 According to the United State Environmental pollution agency, it is the second material that caused lung cancer after cigarette smoking.

 Uses of radon

-It is prepared commercially for use in radiation therapy but most of the materials used as a nucleotide in the reactor of the nuclear power plants.
+It is prepared commercially for use in radiation therapy but most of the materials are used as a nucleotide in the reactor of the nuclear power plants.
 The electromagnetic spectrum radiation from radioactive radon is used in testing metal casting, industrial radiography.
 It is also used in radiation therapy to destroy carcinogenic cancer cells.